tcnksm/boot2kubernetes/README.md

 [license]: https://github.com/tcnksm/boot2kubernetes/blob/master/LICENSE
 [godocs]: http://godoc.org/github.com/tcnksm/boot2kubernetes

-`boot2k8s` start single node [kubernetes](https://github.com/googlecloudplatform/kubernetes) cluster on local environment with *_one command_* using docker.
+`boot2k8s` start single node [kubernetes](https://github.com/googlecloudplatform/kubernetes) cluster on local environment with _**one command**_ using docker :whale: .

 The purpose of this projcet is building kubernetes environment in fast way for testing or experiment on your development enviromnet.
-Only requirement is docker :whale: .

 ## Usage